Kashif1060/sqa-testing-portfolio/README.md

 # sqa-testing-portfolio
-A collection of Python scripts and pytest test suites demonstrating software quality assurance practices, including input validation, edge case testing, and automated test design.
+A collection of Python scripts and pytest test suites demonstrating software quality assurance practices, including edge-case testing and automated test design.

 # What This Project Does
 This repository contains simple Python functions and automated test cases written with pytest.
-It's meant to demonstrate core QA/testing skills, including:
+It's meant to demonstrate core SQA/testing skills, including:

 1. Writing testable Python functions
 2. Designing test cases (positive, negative, and edge cases)